Skip to content

 When a client submits a script, the API validates the request, checks rate limits and idempotency, then persists the execution record to MongoDB and publishes an execution.requested event to Kafka.
 The client immediately gets back an execution ID and opens an SSE connection to receive updates.

 The K8s Worker consumes the event, spins up an isolated pod, and runs the script.
 Pod Monitor watches for completion, timeout, or failure, then publishes the outcome back to Kafka.
-Result Processor picks this up, writes the final state to MongoDB, and pushes a notification through Redis pub/sub.
-SSE connection, subscribed to that execution's Redis channel, receives the result and forwards it to the client.
-The stream closes once result_stored arrives.
-The whole flow is async and event-driven, so the API never blocks waiting for execution to finish.
+Result Processor writes the final state to MongoDB and pushes a notification through Redis pub/sub.
+The SSE connection, subscribed to that execution's Redis channel, forwards the result to the client.
+The whole flow is async and event-driven — the API never blocks waiting for execution.

 SSE architecture